-§14321.
+§ 14321.
 Grants and other assistance

-(a) AUTHORIZATION TO MAKE GRANTS.-

-(1) IN GENERAL.-The Appalachian Regional Commission may make grants-

-(A) for administrative expenses, including the development of areawide plans or action programs and technical assistance activities, of local development districts, but-

-(i) the amount of a grant shall not exceed 50 percent of administrative expenses or, at the discretion of the Commission, 75 percent of administrative expenses if the grant is to a local development district that has a charter or authority that includes the economic development of a county or part of a county for which a distressed county designation is in effect under section 14526 of this title;

-(ii) grants for administrative expenses shall not be made for a state agency certified as a local development district for a period of more than three years beginning on the date the initial grant is made for the development district; and

-(iii) the local development district contributions for administrative expenses may be in cash or in kind, fairly evaluated, including space, equipment, and services;

-(B) for assistance to States for a period of not more than two years to strengthen the state development planning process for the Appalachian region and the coordination of state planning under this subtitle, the Public Works and Economic Development Act of 1965 (42 U.S.C.
-3121 et seq.), and other federal and state programs; and

-(C) for investigation, research, studies, evaluations, and assessments of needs, potentials, or attainments of the people of the region, technical assistance, training programs, demonstrations, and the construction of necessary facilities incident to those activities, which will further the purposes of this subtitle.
+- (a) AUTHORIZATION TO MAKE GRANTS.- - (1) IN GENERAL.-The Appalachian Regional Commission may make grants- - (A) for administrative expenses, including the development of areawide plans or action programs and technical assistance activities, of local development districts, but- - (i) the amount of the grant shall not exceed- - (I) 50 percent of administrative expenses: - (II) at the discretion of the Commission, if the grant is to a local development district that has a charter or authority that includes the economic development of a county or a part of a county for which a distressed county designation is in effect under section 14526, 75 percent of administrative expenses; or - (III) at the discretion of the Commission, if the grant is to a local development district that has a charter or authority that includes the economic development of a county or a part of a county for which an at-risk county designation is in effect under section 14526, 70 percent of administrative expenses; - (ii) grants for administrative expenses shall not be made for a state agency certified as a local development district for a period of more than three years beginning on the date the initial grant is made for the development district; and - (iii) the local development district contributions for administrative expenses may be in cash or in kind, fairly evaluated, including space, equipment, and services: - (B) for assistance to States for a period of not more than two years to strengthen the state development planning process for the Appalachian region and the coordination of state planning under this subtitle, the Public Works and Economic Development Act of 1965 (42 U.S.C.
+3121 et seq.), and other federal and state programs; and - (C) for investigation, research, studies, evaluations, and assessments of needs, potentials, or attainments of the people of the region, technical assistance, training programs, demonstrations, and the construction of necessary facilities incident to those activities, which will further the purposes of this subtitle.